INFOGRAPHIC | Projected Impact Analysis: G2211 Add-On Code

 • Strategic Roadmap Design to prepare you for future salary threshold increases.

-• Communications, Training and Change Management to help leaders and staff understand the overtime exemptions, duties tests, salary tests, and impacts of these changes.
+• Communications, Training and Change Management to help leaders and staff understand overtime exemptions, duties tests, salary tests, and impacts of these changes.
 This includes drafting talking points, responses to frequently asked questions, and leader guides.

 1SullivanCotter is not a law firm and cannot provide legal advice regarding FLSA classifications, but we can provide market prevalence and review for consistency and adherence to the exemption tests based on our expertise as Human Resources and Compensation consultants.